xmartlabs/blog/_posts/2021-08-11-testing-uy.md

 **Critical Thinking as a Testing Tool (Paula Castro):**

 Soft skills are essential (and many believe primordial) parts of SQAs.
-Good communication, critical thinking, adaptation to change, are just some fundamental skills to be able to have a standout performance in the area.
+Good communication, critical thinking, adaptation to change are just some fundamental skills to have a standout performance in the area.
 Unlike other more technical workshops, this one had soft skills as its axis, and how these are fundamental for the job as an SQA and how to work on improving them.

 ### Worthy of Mention